 1950s Sweaters and Jackets

-Ladies sweaters (jumpers) in the 1950s became thinner and shrink proof thanks to new synthetics materials.
-The fit also tightened up to emphasize a wasp waist and bullet bra enhancing bustline.
-The term sweater girl applied to young women whose sweaters were modest yet sexy.
+Ladies’ sweaters (jumpers) in the 1950s became thinner and shrink proof thanks to new synthetic materials.
+The fit also tightened up to emphasize a wasp waist, and bullet bras enhanced the bustline.
+The term “sweater girl” applied to young women whose sweaters were modest yet sexy.

 While most sweaters were light and thin, coats were big and bulky.
 Long winter coats needed to fit over big skirts yet still maintain the clean line of 50s fashion.
 Winter overcoats were made of wool, camel hair, fleece, tweed, fur and cashmere.